Learning online: guidelines, tips and support

 Every topic will have a Topic links block.
 Key information in your topic/s might include Topic links (block), Topic information, Statement of Assessment Methods (SAM), Study guide, Readings and Library Resources.

-At Flinders University, videos of lectures are available for viewing in FLO post-lecture at your convenience.
+At Flinders University, videos of lectures are available for viewing in FLO post-lecture, at your convenience.
 A teacher may also make other videos related to your studies or provide links to videos on the internet.
+Let teaching staff know if you can't access internet resources and they will provide an alternative.

-Take notes whilst watching to reinforce your learning.
+Take notes whilst watching a video to support your learning.